University of Pennsylvania: Coordinated dual-degree, accelerated, interdisciplinary programs

 Dual-degree programs that lead to the same multiple degrees without participation in the specific above programs are also available.
 Unlike CDD programs, "dual degree" students fulfill requirements of both programs independently without the involvement of another program.
 Specialized dual-degree programs include Liberal Studies and Technology as well as an Artificial Intelligence: Computer and Cognitive Science Program.
 Both programs award a degree from the College of Arts and Sciences and a degree from the School of Engineering and Applied Sciences.
 Also, the Vagelos Scholars Program in Molecular Life Sciences allows its students to either double major in the sciences or submatriculate and earn both a BA and an MS in four years.
 The most recent Vagelos Integrated Program in Energy Research (VIPER) was first offered for the class of 2016.
 A joint program of Penn's School of Arts and Sciences and the School of Engineering and Applied Science, VIPER leads to dual Bachelor of Arts and Bachelor of Science in Engineering degrees by combining majors from each school.

 For graduate programs, Penn offers many formalized double degree graduate degrees such as a joint J.D./MBA and maintains a list of interdisciplinary institutions, such as the Institute for Medicine and Engineering, the Joseph H. Lauder Institute for Management and International Studies, and the Institute for Research in Cognitive Science.

-The University of Pennsylvania School of Social Policy and Practice, commonly known as Penn SP2, is a school of social policy and social work that offers degrees in a variety of subfields, in addition to several dual degree programs and sub-matriculation programs.
+The School of Social Policy and Practice, commonly known as Penn SP2, is a school of social policy and social work that offers degrees in a variety of subfields, in addition to several dual degree programs and sub-matriculation programs.
 Penn SP2's vision is: "The passionate pursuit of social innovation, impact and justice."

 Originally named the School of Social Work, SP2 was founded in 1908 and is a graduate school of the University of Pennsylvania.
 The school specializes in research, education, and policy development in relation to both social and economic issues.

 The School of Veterinary Medicine offers five dual-degree programs, combining the Doctor of Veterinary Medicine (VMD) with a Master of Social Work (MSW), Master of Environmental Studies (MES), Doctor of Philosophy (PhD), Master of Public Health (MPH) or Masters in Business Administration (MBA) degree.
 The Penn Vet dual-degree programs are meant to support veterinarians planning to engage in interdisciplinary work in the areas of human health, environmental health, and animal health and welfare.